 Workforce Training Voucher Program

 The training voucher program is designed to offset a portion of the employer’s costs to upgrade the skills of its incumbent workforce and will provide reimbursement to eligible employers for specific training costs accrued during training.
-All training must begin and be completed between February 4, 2013 and June 30, 2013.
+August 1, 2013 or later and must be completed by June 30, 2014.

 To learn more about the Ohio Incumbent Workforce Training Voucher Program, including program guidelines and instructions, visit: http://www.development.ohio.gov/bs/bs_wtvp.htm